1 Month Old Baby Milestones: The Truth About Movement, Brains & Bonding

 Follows a slow-moving object or flashlight two to four inches side to side before losing interest.

-Calms to your scent, warmth, and heartbeat; startles at sudden noise, then self-soothes when you provide steady pressure.
+Calms to your scent, warmth, and heartbeat.
+Startles at sudden noise, then self-soothes when you provide steady pressure.

 Shows clear preferences for soft textures and rhythmic sway over abrupt movement.